MarchandMD/MarchandMD/README.md

 - ❓ Ask me about anything related to anything else

-- ⚡ Fun fact: Giraffes have all that neck and no vocal chords
+- ⚡ Fun fact: Crows will stand on ant hills and allow ants to crawl upon them; it's called 'Anting'

 </td></table>